rohithgoud30/crwlr-server/README.md

 ## API Endpoints

+The CRWLR API provides the following key endpoints:

+- `GET /api/v1/health`: Simple health check endpoint
+- `POST /api/v1/tos/find`: Finds the Terms of Service page URL for a given website
+- `POST /api/v1/privacy/find`: Finds the Privacy Policy page URL for a given website
+- `POST /api/v1/extract`: Extracts raw text content from a given URL
+- `POST /api/v1/summary`: Generates a human-readable summary of a privacy policy or terms of service document

+Legacy compatibility endpoints are also available:

+- `POST /api/v1/tos`: Legacy endpoint for Terms of Service detection
+- `POST /api/v1/privacy`: Legacy endpoint for Privacy Policy detection

 ### Health Check

 - `GET /api/v1/health`: Returns the health status of the API

 ### Terms of Service Finder

-- `POST /api/v1/tos`: Finds the Terms of Service page URL for a given website
+- `POST /api/v1/tos/find`: Finds the Terms of Service page URL for a given website
   - Request body: `{ "url": "example.com" }` or `{ "url": "https://example.com" }` or `{ "url": "https://example.com/specific/page" }`
   - Special handling for different URL types:
     - Regular websites: Searches for ToS links on the page/domain